thephpleague/url/dev-master/url/manipulation.md

 ## Partial modifications

-Often what you want to change is not the complete URL component/part but just add, update or remove some of their content.
-To ease these kind of modifications the class comes with various modifying methods to update your URL.
+Often what you want is not to update the complete URL component/part but just add, update or remove some of their content.
+To ease partial modifications the class comes with various modifying methods to update your URL.
 Each method is presented independently but keep in mind that you can chain them as they all return an instance of `League\Url\Url`.

 ### Modifying URL query parameters

 The following methods proxy the [Query modifying methods](/dev-master/components/query/#modifying-a-query) :

-#### Adding or Updating query parameters
+#### Add or Update query parameters

 ~~~php
 $url = Url::createFromUrl('http://www.example.com//the/sky.php?foo=toto#~typo');